michael-e/members-forms/README.md

 ## Usage

 When configuration is done, import the template files in your pages and call the form templates from within your page template.
-Here are the code snippets (assumed that you have moved the example files to the root of your `uitlities` folder):
+Here are the code snippets (assumed that you have moved the example files to the root of your `utilities` folder):

 	<xsl:import href="../utilities/members.form-register.xsl"/>
 	<xsl:call-template name="members-form-register"/>